negatratoron/rolbot/readme.md

-Will not compile without `secret.h`.
-That header has been .gitignore'd.

-It contains the bot's client_id, client_secret, and token for authenticating with Discord servers.
+Will not compile without adding a local copy of `secret.cpp`.
+It defines client_id, client_secret, and token for authenticating with Discord servers.